followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 - Normalizes run speed across all weapons.

 10. Speedometer by Zee: https://github.com/zSkyworld/zSkyworld
-- Adds a simple velocity HUD with !speed.
+- Adds a simple velocity HUD with !speedometer.

 ## CSGO:
 These are all compatible with CSGO but you will need to adjust a few things.